core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ### Registration ### {#ssec-server-side-request-oscore}

-The phantom registration request MUST be protected with Group OSCORE.
+The phantom registration request MUST be protected with Group OSCORE, using the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}).

+An exception is the case discussed in {{deterministic-phantom-Request}}, where the participating endpoints using Group OSCORE also support the concept of Deterministic Client {{I-D.ietf-core-cacheable-oscore}} and the protected phantom request is computed using the pairwise mode of Group OSCORE (see {{Section 3 of I-D.ietf-core-cacheable-oscore}}).

-The group mode of Group OSCORE defined in {{Section 7 of I-D.ietf-core-oscore-groupcomm}} MUST be used.
-In particular, the server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its Sender Context, i.e., like if it was the actual sender.
+In accordance with the group mode of Group OSCORE, the server protects the phantom registration request as defined in {{Section 7.1 of I-D.ietf-core-oscore-groupcomm}} by using its own Sender Context, i.e., like if it was the actual sender.
 As a consequence, the server consumes the current value of its Sender Sequence Number SN in the OSCORE group and hence updates it to SN* = (SN + 1).

 Consistent with that, the OSCORE Option value in the phantom registration request specifies: